Blog Post

 March 2, 2023

-The Dutch Police have arrested three individuals for suspected ransomware activity, which generated at least 2.5M Euro in extortion fees.
-The actors are believed to have attacked thousands of organizations, compromising the data of tens of millions of individuals.
 This is another example of successful law enforcement activity against ransomware operations.
 Such activity has increased over the past year, leading to the arrest of several prominent ransomware group members, such as Revil and Netwalker.
 This is one factor behind a decline in ransomware attacks since in 2022.

 Kovrr’s cyber threat intelligence database provides data to back up the effect successful law enforcement actions, among other factors, have on ransomware.
 Based on Kovr’s data, not only did the total number of attacks decline by around 8% compared to the previous year, but the average extortion amount was also reduced by 84%.